gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in Gradle 1.3.

+## Brand new 'dependency insight' report.

+The new report attempts to answer following questions:

+* why this dependency is in the dependency graph?
+* what are all the requested versions of this dependency?
+* why this dependency has this version selected?

+(in progress)

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to our backwards compatibility policy.